murkl/arch-os/docs/README.md

 - Rebuilds the kernel images from the local package cache
 - Opens a shell inside it

 From the ISO it asks two questions - keyboard and disk - and reads the rest off the machine.
 From its partition it asks none: it starts in the language and on the keyboard the system was installed with, on the disk it was started from, straight on its menu.
-No network needed either way.
+No network needed either way - one can be joined from its menu for whatever is to be fetched.

 There it is the only thing the machine runs, and there is no prompt behind it.
 Leaving it offers **Reset** where the ISO offers **Exit**: every answer is forgotten and the Recovery starts over.
 The shell inside the repaired system stays one of its steps, opening on **no**.